Module constriction.stream.model

 Classes

-class Bernoulli (self, p=None)
+class Bernoulli (p=None, perfect=None)

 A Bernoulli distribution over the alphabet {0, 1}.